avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

   A `boolean` is a datatype that has 2 possible forms: TRUE and FALSE.
 A boolean is typically the result of a comparison or a two-position sensor like a button. `boolean`s are also sometimes represented by their binary counterparts, 1 or High for TRUE, and 0 or Low for FALSE.

   `booleans` are also typically the argument of control structures like `if` and `while` statements.
 In `if` and `else if` conditions, the arguments are typically logical comparisons between a specified value and a variable.

+- Structures/Structs

+  `structures` or `struct` objects are a group of variables. `struct` objects are similar to `cell arrays` in that they can store differing datatypes within one object.
+The variables inside of a `struct` object is known as a `member` of that `struct` object.
+To refer to a `member`, add a period to the end of the `struct` object's name followed by the name of the `member`.

 - Logical Comparisons/Boolean Operators